NrupParikh/MVP/README.md

 - About how we are building
 - Smaller picture
 - How to plan and structure your code, how to implement

+### What is Clean Architecture
+- Seperation of concerns
+- It is Multi Layered
+- It is Independent of framework, database, Layers, Interfaces
+- It is testable by Layers
+- They are testable
+- Dependecy are from Lower level to Higher level only
+- Ex.
+Presentation depend on Domain, Domain dependent on Data Layer.
+But not reversable.

 # MVP
 Model View Presenter